hermantai/sorno-py-scripts/README.rst

 sorno_stock_quote.py
 ~~~~~~~~~~~~~~~~~~~~
-Gets a stock quote from Yahoo.
+Gets stock quotes and other information for stock symbols.

-The utility can print real-time or close to real-time stock quotes, historical
+The script can print real-time or close to real-time stock quotes, historical
 quotes, and also fundamental ratios for the stock (company).

 sorno_summarize_code.py
 ~~~~~~~~~~~~~~~~~~~~~~~
-Prints a summary of the code file, so the layout of the code can be read easily.
+Prints a summary of the code file.

+It makes the layout of the code to be read easily.
 Currently it only supports python files.

 sorno_top_size_files.py
 ~~~~~~~~~~~~~~~~~~~~~~~
+Prints the top files in terms of sizes.

-Prints the top files under a directory or its subdirectories in terms of the
+Prints the top files in terms of sizes under a directory or its subdirectories
 size

 sorno_replace_thrift_const.py